 After you have determined that you are eligible, you and your joint venture partner should sign a government contracts joint venture agreement.
 The joint venture agreement is especially important if you are pursuing an 8(a), service-disabled veteran-owned small business, or women-owned small business contract, because those programs require joint venture agreements to contain certain required provisions.

-In preparing government contracts joint venture agreements, Koprince Law goes above and beyond the bare minimums required by the regulations.
+In preparing government contracts joint venture agreements, Koprince McCall Pottroff goes above and beyond the bare minimums required by the regulations.
 After all, your joint venture agreement is the roadmap to your relationship with your joint venture partner.
-In addition to the requirements imposed by the SBA’s joint venture regulations, Koprince Law’s attorneys make sure your joint venture agreement addresses how confidential information will be treated, how disputes will be resolved, and other matters critical to a successful relationship.
+In addition to the requirements imposed by the SBA’s joint venture regulations, Koprince McCall Pottroff’s attorneys make sure your joint venture agreement addresses how confidential information will be treated, how disputes will be resolved, and other matters critical to a successful relationship.

 8(a) Joint Venture Agreement Attorney Services